itamos-ism/itamos/docs/source/introduction/escapeprobability.rst

 and re-emission events before escaping the medium.
 A full treatment of this problem requires solving the radiative transfer equation, which is computationally demanding, particularly in multi-level and multi-dimensional systems.
-The escape probability formalism provides a physically motivated approximation that captures the essential effects of radiative trapping while remaining tractable.
+This formalism provides a physically motivated approximation that captures the essential effects of radiative trapping while remaining tractable.

+The escape probability, usually denoted by :math:`\beta`, represents the probability that a photon emitted in a given transition can leave the system without being reabsorbed.
+In optically thin conditions (:math:`\tau \ll 1`), photons escape freely and :math:`\beta \rightarrow 1`.
+In optically thick media (:math:`\tau \gg 1`), photons are trapped and :math:`\beta \ll 1`, reducing the effective cooling rate.

 Statistical Equilibrium and Radiation Field
 -------------------------------------------